weijuey/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, ...​
 * The contact must have been assigned to this `TAG` previously.

-Examples:
+Example:

-* `unassign 1 Friends` removes the tag `Friends` from the contact at index `1`
+* `unassign 1 Friends` removes the tag `Friends` from the contact at index `1`.

+Format in detailed view: `unassign TAGNAME`

+Example:

+* `unassign client` removes the tag `client` from the currently viewed contact.

 ### Deleting a contact : `delete`

 Deletes the specified contact from the address book.
+This command only works in list view.

 Format: `delete INDEX`